Updated 28 November 2023

 Ethics and Patient Confidentiality

-Obtaining the necessary patient consents is an essential part of joining the ECFS Patient Registry, as required by the EU Directive 95/46/EC.
-As each participating country will have its own legal interpretation of this Directive, it is important to check the suggested sample consent forms with your local Data Protection Officers.
+Obtaining consent from patients is an essential part of joining the ECFS Patient Registry (ECFSPR), as required by the EU General Data Protection Regulation 2016/679.
+National requirements may be stricter than the EU Regulation and it is therefore important to check the sample consent forms provided by the ECFSPR with your local Data Protection Officers.

-Please follow the relevant course below depending on whether your country already has patient consents or not.
+You will need to follow the relevant procedure below, depending on whether your country already has patient consents or not.

-- If you already have existing consents, please check with your local Data Protection Officer to make sure these forms meet the requirements of the new European Registry or whether you will need new patient consents. e.g. using the
+- Please check with your local Data Protection Officer to ensure that these forms meet the ECFSPR requirements or to know if you will need new patient consent forms.

 "Patient Consent Form" Template.

-The Patient Information Sheet Template and Patient Consent Form Template must be changed to meet any requirements of your local legal and ethics laws, and translated to your own language.
+- The Patient Consent Form Template must be changed to meet any requirements of your local legal and ethics laws, and translated into your own language.

-- Patients can only be entered into the registry once you have received their signed, informed consent to do so.
-Please store all the consent forms that your patients have signed safely in your local hospital.
+- Patients can only be included in the registry when you have received signed, informed consent from them, or their legal guardian, to do so.
+Please store all signed consent forms in a safe and secure place at your local hospital.

-For questions concerning the above please feel free to contact Jacqui van Rens (email@example.com)
+For questions concerning the above please feel free to contact the ECFSPR Coordinator Jacqui van Rens, email@example.com or +32 484 443 435.

 The Danish Data Protection Agency can hereby confirm that the ECFS Patient Registry is governed by the Danish Act on Processing of Personal Data (Act No. 429 of 31 May 2000).
 The act implements Directive 95/46/EC on the protection of individuals with regard to the processing of personal data and on the free movement of such data.